MicrosoftDocs/Advertising-docs/BingAds/hotel-service/reporting.md

 > - SlotType
 > - Usercountry
 >
 > If you specify any of these dimension column, the request succeeds but the report's data includes duplicate SOV data.
-For example, in the following report, the 50% impression share is overall for the hotel and not for each slot type.
+For example, in the following report, the 50% impression share is overall share for the hotel, not for each slot type.
 >
 > |Date|Hotel ID|Clicks|Impr.|Slot type|Eligible impr.|Impr. share
 > |-|-|-|-|-|-|-